anton-yarchuk/todo-app-prisma-typegraphql/README.md

 ### Data model:

-Each `User` may have multiple `Integration`s.
+When a user is integrating with a third-party todo tool, a new `Integration` record is created.
+The relation here is one-to-many, so a user may be integrated to multiple services (e.g Todoist and Google Calendar) or have multiple integrations with the same service (e.g. work and personal Google Calendars)

 A single integration looks like:

 ```json5
 {